Harry's Bar (Venice): History

 Harry's Bar was opened in 1931 by Giuseppe Cipriani.
 According to the company's history, Harry Pickering, a rich young American, had been frequenting the Hotel Europa in Venice, where Cipriani was a bartender.
 When Pickering suddenly stopped coming to the hotel bar, Cipriani asked him why.
 Pickering explained that he was broke because his family found out his drinking habits and cut him off financially, and Cipriani lent him 10,000 lire (then about $500 US [$7,839 in 2015 dollars]).
 Two years later, Pickering returned to the hotel bar, ordered a drink, and gave Cipriani 50,000 lire in return.
 "Mr. Cipriani, thank you", he said, according to the Cipriani website.
 "Here's the money.
 And to show you my appreciation, here's 40,000 more, enough to open a bar.
 We will call it Harry's Bar."

 The Italian Ministry for Cultural Affairs declared it a national landmark in 2001.

 Patrons

 Harry's Bar has long been frequented by famous people, and it was a favourite of Ernest Hemingway.
 Other notable customers have included Italian conductor Arturo Toscanini, inventor Guglielmo Marconi, Charlie Chaplin, Alfred Hitchcock, Jimmy Stewart, Maria Callas, Richard Halliburton, Truman Capote, Orson Welles, Baron Philippe de Rothschild, Giuseppe Sinopoli, Princess Aspasia of Greece, Aristotle Onassis, Barbara Hutton, Peggy Guggenheim, Tareq Salahi, George Clooney, Joe DiMaggio, and Woody Allen.

+The original Harry's in Venice was extensively featured in Hemingway's 1950 novel, Across the River and into the Trees.

 The bar was also briefly mentioned in the second and subsequent editions of Evelyn Waugh's novel Brideshead Revisited (in the first edition Waugh simply called the bar "the English bar") as a frequent haunt of principal characters Charles Ryder and Lord Sebastian Flyte during their time in Venice.
 The mention is anachronistic as their visit takes place in 1923.